The final day broke over Vietnam. On a creaking, wooden ship in a secluded cove of the South China Sea, the old crow and I greeted the morning sun.

 “Emerald dragon,” our guide says.
 “Ha Long Bay was formed by the mother dragon.
 They say this island is her head, this is her tail.”

 Truong, the guide/business man is a peculiar duck.
-He speaks fluent English with a querky French inflection, and he leaves us almost entirely to our own doings on board.
+He speaks fluent English with a French inflection, and he leaves our group almost entirely to our own doings onboard.
 Born on the shores of the bay, at Cat Ba Island, Truong spent five years as a realtor in Hanoi before organizing tours for a local cruise group that houses its offices in a coffee shop next to a karaoke bar.
 The Shing is the largest of five ships in their fleet, and aside from Truong, the Captain, two cooks and some squid, we’re the only passengers on board.

 The Shing is a diesel-powered, wooden colossus with hulking gunnels and fragile masts that presumably once held sails.
 It resembles a tug boat crossed with a Mississippi River steamboat.
 And, except for a deep draft and a distinct, asian decor, it would be right at home on Beale Street Landing.

-Cruising through the limestone maze of Ha Long Bay feels like being on the last boat to Skull Island.
+Cruising through the limestone maze of Ha Long Bay feels like being on the last boat to Skull Island, an unsteady refuge from a mythical monster nearby.
 Overnighting on the crusty boat is an ode to another time.
-And everywhere you look, the views are jaw-dropping.
+The Shing comes with no frills.
+There’s no air conditioning and no wifi.
+Not even the beer is cold.
+But every view you see from its salt-soaked hull is stunning.

 It was here in Ha Long Bay that Jeremy Clarkson, James May and Richard Hammond crossed the finish line of their Top Gear Vietnam Special in 2008.
 Nearly a decade later, it’s the same place we gathered to put a final bookmark on Souled Out Vietnam.